-A breast tomosynthesis exam is very similar to a traditional mammogram, however it allows our radiologist to examine breast tissue in thin ‘layers’, which are typically one millimetre thick.
+A breast tomosynthesis examination is similar to a traditional mammogram but it allows the radiologist to examine breast tissue in thin ‘layers’ that are typically one millimetre thick.

-Breast tomosynthesis is the latest and most advanced clinically-proven technology for the early detection of breast cancer.
-Modern equipment uses relatively small x-ray doses and the potential benefit far outweighs any conceivable side effect.
+Breast tomosynthesis is the latest and most advanced clinically proven technology for the early detection of breast cancer.
+Modern equipment uses relatively small X-ray doses, with the potential benefits far outweighing any conceivable side effects.

 How should I prepare for mammography and breast tomosynthesis?

-There is no preparation for mammography and breast tomosynthesis, however you will be required to make an appointment.
-If you are pregnant, breast-feeding or have breast implants please let Epworth Medical Imaging staff know at the time of making the appointment.
+There is no preparation for mammography and breast tomosynthesis, but please bring all previous breast imaging reports to your appointment.
+If you are pregnant, breastfeeding or have breast implants, advise Epworth Medical Imaging staff when you make your appointment.

-We ask that you don’t wear talcum powder, deodorant or perfume on the day of examination as traces of these may show on the x-ray films and may cause confusing shadows.
+Do not wear talcum powder, deodorant or perfume on the day of your examination as traces may show on the X-ray films and cause confusing shadows.

 On the day of your appointment

-Epworth Medical Imaging’s friendly staff will greet you upon arrival and take your referral form.
+Epworth Medical Imaging’s friendly staff will greet you on arrival and take your referral form.
 You will be asked to change into a gown.
-For comfort, it is a good idea to wear a two piece outfit for the procedure.
+For comfort, it is a good idea to wear a two-piece outfit for the procedure.

-The examination is performed by a radiographer with specialist training in mammography.
-They will explain the procedure to you and ask some questions relating to your symptoms and family history.
+A radiographer with specialist training in mammography will perform the examination and explain the procedure.
+You may be asked some questions relating to your symptoms and family history.

-For the best mammogram pictures, it is necessary to compress (squeeze) the breast as flat as possible – our radiographer will communicate with you to ensure your comfort.
-While some patients find this uncomfortable, it is essential to obtain clear films.
-The compression is only applied for a short time and both breasts can usually be examined in about 15 minutes.
+To produce quality mammogram images, it is necessary to compress (squeeze) the breast as flat as possible.
+The radiographer will communicate with you to ensure your comfort.
+While some patients find this unpleasant, it is essential to obtain clear films.
+Compression will only be applied for a short time and both breasts can usually be examined in about 15 minutes.

-During the 3D mammography part of the exam, the x-ray arm sweeps in a slight arc over the breast, taking multiple images in just seconds.
+During the 3D mammography component of the examination, the X-ray arm will sweep in a slight arc over your breast, taking multiple pictures in seconds.

-Once the initial images are completed, they will be examined by the radiologist.
-The radiologist may require further mammographic images or recommend an ultrasound examination be performed.
-It is very common for patients to have additional imaging to provide further information to assist the radiologist in interpreting your images.
+A radiologist will examine the initial images and may request further mammography or recommend an ultrasound.
+It is very common for patients to undergo additional imaging to provide further information that will help the radiologist to accurately interpret the scans.

-Regular mammograms will detect some breast cancers but they will not find all of them.
-It is important that you self-examine your breasts each month and have regular checks with your doctor.
-If you are not familiar with the self-examination technique, please talk to your doctor and ask them to teach you.
+Regular mammograms can detect some breast cancers but they will not find them all.
+It is important that you self-examine your breasts each month and schedule regular checks with your GP.
+If you are not familiar with the self-examination technique, please ask your doctor to teach you.

-After your examination please report back to reception where you will be presented with hardcopy films for your use.
-The radiologist will produce a report which will be sent directly to your GP or specialist – please contact your GP or specialist in order to discuss results.
+After your examination, report to reception where you will be presented with hardcopy films.
+The radiologist will produce a report that will be sent directly to your GP or specialist.
+Please contact your referring doctor to discuss your results.